 You can also reach influencers via LinkedIn, either by participating in the groups they belong to or sending them a message via InMail.
 This doesn’t have to be complicated.
 For example, here’s an approach that I received by email:

 I checked out the content and shared.
 Try something similar with your list.
-If you’re using Content Marketer, it includes templates.
-Otherwise, try the examples in this article on best practices for cold email outreach.

 Paying for Content Promotion

 Another way to get eyes on your content is to pay for promotion.
 As Neil Patel points out, pay per click advertising is an efficient way to promote content without taking up a lot of time, though it will take a while to get it set up.

 You can also promote your content via social advertising.
 Your main options are:

 - Boosted posts on Facebook

 - Advertising on Reddit

 This can be extremely effective.
 For example, in one Facebook ad campaign I ran for a Caribbean non-profit, the update was seen by more than 7,000 people compared with the usual 50-150.
 In addition, several people attended the event being promoted as a result.

 For more on social advertising, check out these three resources:

 - Sprout Social’s Guide to Social Media Advertising